atchim/soupmacs/README.md

 `...` has no argument, the macro expands to a function call, without arguments, of the object returned by `mod`.

-Non-last arguments in `...` are treated as the accesses needed in order to call the function.
+Non-last arguments in `...` are treated as the accesses needed to call the function.
 For example, using `(modcall :foo :bar :baz)` expands to `((. (require :foo) :bar) :baz)`.

 #### Examples